PisterLab/micromissiles-unity/docs/Plugins_Guide.md

 ## Project Structure

 - `/assignment`: Contains the assignment plugin implementation.
+- `/base`: Common base utilities.
 - `/example`: Contains an example plugin implementation.
-- `/base`: Common base utilities.
+- `/experimental`: Experimental code, including toy examples to demonstrate various packages.

 ## Output Files

 After building, the compiled shared libraries can be found in the `bazel-bin` directory.
-The packaged plugins tarball will be at `bazel-bin/plugins.tar.gz`.
+The packaged plugins tarball will located at `bazel-bin/plugins.tar.gz`.

 ## Integrating with Unity

-To use these plugins with the micromissiles Unity project:
+To use these plugins with the Unity project:

 1. Build the plugins using the instructions above.
 Ensure that you have optimization enabled to reduce the shared library size.
 2. Extract the contents of `bazel-bin/plugins.tar.gz`.